linode/apl-docs/docs/for-ops/console/backups.md

 ## Create a backup

 :::note
-Backup can only be created by platform administrators
+Backups of Team PVs can only be created by platform administrators
 :::

 1. Select the Team name in the top bar to set the context to the namespace that contains the PV to backup